fastly/security-use-cases/protect-cached-content/README.md

 ```
 ## Not Blocked or challenged
 If the NGWAF does not return a BLOCK or CHALLENGED signal, then a restart occurs.
 The restart should then result in a cache HIT again.
 The content in cache is returned to the user.

+The code in this repo will assist with setting up the NOOP origin.
+It must be a new/separate service in your account, and will be counted towards your request count.

 ```mermaid
 sequenceDiagram